learn-co-curriculum/a-react-app-example/README.md

 Even though React is a modern, complex framework, it still relies on a regular `index.html` file!
 The file can be found in the `public` folder.

+## Deliverables

+There are three tests to pass in this lesson.
+They are all related to the content within `App.js`.

+1. Replace the contents of the `header` element so that instead of a time, it just says 'Now'
+2. Make sure to include `<ExampleComponent />` (if you have removed it)
+3. Add in a _new_ component, `<TestComponent />`, just below ExampleComponent

+You can open two terminals tabs to both run `npm start` _and_ test the lab using `learn`.

 ## Conclusion

 There is a lot still we haven't touched on, and we will go into greater depth on